 We can provide financial support via the Freeman Trust in the form of grants to young people (though adults are not excluded) for tuition which helps them to contribute to music in worship.

-Our Facebook Page features topics of interest to members and non-members alike – be sure to like it!
+Our Facebook Page features topics of interest to members and non-members alike – be sure to follow us!

-Our Members Facebook Group enables members to meet and greet online, share ideas and experiences, and support each other.
+ArtServe Fellowship, our Facebook group for members, enables members to meet and greet online, share ideas and experiences, and support each other.

 Online members’ chat – members can meet one another informally at 4.30 pm on the 14th of each month (or if the 14th is a Sunday, at 7.30pm on Monday 15th).
-The Zoom link is published on the Members Facebook Group, or members can request an invitation by emailing .
+The Zoom link is published in ArtServe Fellowship (the Facebook group for members), or you can request an invitation by emailing .

-We are a membership organisation and almost all our income comes from our members' subscriptions.
+We are a membership organisation, and almost all our income comes from members' subscriptions.
 For details of how to join, go to becoming a member.

 Our magazine, entitled simply ArtServe, is published three or four times a year.
-Here you can see the contents of each issue – click the thumbnails to see larger images.
-Members can download previous issues.
-The editor can be contacted at .
+These pages show the contents of each issue – click the thumbnails to see larger images.

 The Freeman (Methodist) Music Trust makes grants, particularly for tuition for organists, other instrumentalists and singers, who contribute to music in worship.
 While ArtServe is an ecumenical organisation, this trust is at present limited to Methodist churches.
 People of any age are encouraged to apply, although the trustees especially welcome younger applicants.